jsnery/Log-System/README.md

-# Sistema de Log
+# Logging System in Python
-First attempt to create a log system.
-Simple and practical system, for error register in log.
+First attempt to create a Logging System.
+Simple and practical system, for error register.
 There must be a better solution, but this was made by myself.

 I'm satisfied for that starter project.

 #### • logName()

 This role is responsible for two processes.
 First it looks for the logs folder, if it doesn't exist it creates it.
-Then it creates the name of the **.txt** log file, it uses the:
+Then it creates the name of the **.txt** logging file, it uses the:
 ```
 >>> datetime.now().strftime("logInfo_%d-%m-%Y_%H-%M-%S")
 ```